fescate/docker-node-oracle/README.md

 ### :latest

-Using "latest" (FROM fescate/docker-node-oracle) as the version will use "FROM NODE:6" as it's base image.
-It is recommended that you use a specific version (X.X.X) but if you only want the latest version of Node 6.X.X then latest will work.
+Using "latest" (FROM fescate/docker-node-oracle) as the version will use "FROM NODE:6.11.5" as it's base image.
+It is recommended that you use a specific version (X.X.X).

 ### forked from